Skip to main content

 https://portoflosangeles.org

-Public Accountability (OPA), The Office of (Rate Payer)
+Public Accountability /Ratepayer Advocate (OPA), The Office of

-The Office of Public Accountability (OPA) is a City department established by voter approved Charter Amendment I (adopted March 8, 2011) in order to shed greater light on the DWP’s operations and finances and to serve as an independent watchdog, charged with analyzing proposed increases in water and power rates on a timely and continuous basis.
-A citizen selection committee was formed to interview and select the OPA Executive Director.
-In February 2012, Frederick Pickel was selected and appointed Executive Director/Rate Payer Advocate (RPA).
+The Office of Public Accountability/Ratepayer Advocate (OPA) is a City department established by voter approved Charter Amendment I (adopted March 8, 2011) in order to shed greater light on the LA Department of Water and Power's (LADWP's) rates, operations and finances and to serve as an independent watchdog, charged with analyzing proposed increases in water and power rates on a timely and continuous basis.
+A Citizen Selection Committee was formed to interview and appoint the OPA Executive Director for a five year term, subject to confirmation by the Council and Mayor.
+The OPA website is the repository for OPA's reports.

 https://opa.lacity.gov